blepping/comfyui_jankdiffusehigh/README.md

 * You can use DiffuseHigh as an enhanced highres-fix by passing a pre-upscaled reference image, setting the iteration count to one and using a scale factor of 1.0.
 * Setting `sigma_dishonesty_factor` and/or `sigma_dishonesty_factor_guidance` to a low negative value can be used to increase detail even for non-ancestral samplers (similar effect to increasing `s_noise`).
 See the YAML parameters section of this README.
 * Using an upscale model or `image` guidance seems to make the most difference when you're going from low to mid-resolution (i.e. 512x512 to 1024x1024) so it may make sense to use the relatively slow `image` guidance and an upscale model for the first iteration and then switch to `latent` guidance and set `use_upscale_model: false` for subsequent iterations.
+* It's possible to switch VAEs, upscale models and samplers between iterations using named `DiffuseHigh Param` inputs and a YAML parameter like `vae_name: whatever`.
+***

+## Integration

+Some additional features will be available if you have other node packs installed:

+* [ComfyUI-TiledDiffusion](https://github.com/shiimizu/ComfyUI-TiledDiffusion) - provides better tiled VAE that JankDiffuseHigh can take advantage of.
+* You can use `OCS_CUSTOM_NOISE` or `SONAR_CUSTOM_NOISE` in the DiffuseHigh Param node if you have the respective node packs installed: [Overly Complicated Sampling](https://github.com/blepping/comfyui_overly_complicated_sampling), [ComfyUI-sonar](https://github.com/blepping/ComfyUI-sonar) installed.

 ***